-This course focuses on advanced concepts of nursing care as they relate to adult patient's multisystem alterations in health.
-Emphasis is placed on implementing time management and organizational skills while managing the care of patients with multiple needs and collaborating with the interdisciplinary team.
-Complex clinical skills, as well as priority setting, clinical judgement, and tenets of legal and ethical practice, are integrate throughout the course.
-Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe care to patients and selected groups in a variety of settings.
+This course focuses on advanced concepts of nursing care for adult patients with complex multi-system medicalsurgical health alterations.
+Emphasis is placed on incorporating clinical judgment while managing patients with multiple needs while communicating and collaborating with the healthcare team.
+Complex clinical skills, priority setting, integrating evidence-based practice, health equity, and tenets of legal and ethical practice are incorporated throughout the course.
+Clinical experiences provide the students with an opportunity to apply theoretical concepts and implement safe care for patients in a variety of settings.
 (SP, OSP)